-Therefore, the task of constructing the semiclassics of a scattering system is completed, if we can find a connection between the spectral density d(E) and the scattering matrix S. We will see that (28.11) provides the clue.
-Note that the right hand side of (28.11) has nearly the structure of (28.13) when the latter is inserted into (28.12).
-The principal difference between these two types of equations is that the S matrix refers to outgoing scattering wave functions which are not normalizable and which have a continuous spectrum, whereas the spectral density d(E) refers to a bound system with normalizable wave functions with a discrete spectrum.
+Therefore, the task of constructing the semiclassics of a scattering system is completed, if we can find a connection between the spectral density d(E) and the scattering matrix S. We will see that (27.11) provides the clue.
+Note that the right hand side of (27.11) has nearly the structure of (27.13) when the latter is inserted into (27.12).
+The principal difference between these two types of equations is that the S matrix refers to outgoing scattering wave functions which are not L^2 normalizable, but only as delta-distributions and which have a continuous spectrum, whereas the spectral density d(E) refers to a bound system with L^2 normalizable stationary wave functions with a discrete spectrum which, are superpositions of incoming and outgoing wave functions.
 Furthermore, the bound system is characterized by a hermitian operator, the Hamiltonian H, whereas the scattering system is characterized by a unitary operator, the S-matrix.
 How can we reconcile these completely different classes of wave functions, operators and spectra?
-The trick is to put our scattering system into a finite box as in the opening section.
-We choose a spherical conatiner with radius R and with its center at the center of our finite scattering system.
+The trick is to put our scattering system into a finite box.
+We choose a spherical container with radius R and with its center at the center of our finite scattering system.
 Our scattering potential $V(\vec{r})$ will be unaltered within the box, whereas at the box walls we will choose an infinitely high potential, with the Dirichlet boundary conditions at the outside of the box:

-$$\phi(\vec{r})|{r=R} = 0. \tag{28.14}$$
+$$\phi(\vec{r})|{r=R} = 0.
+(27.14)$$

 In this way, for any finite value of the radius R of the box, we have mapped our scattering system into a bound system with a spectral density d(E; R)over discrete eigenenergies $E_n(R)$.
 It is therefore important that our scattering potential was chosen to be short-ranged to start with.
-(Which explains why the Coulomb potential requires special care.)
 The hope is that in the limit $R \to \infty$ we will recover the scattering system.
 But some care is required in implementing this.
 The smooth Weyl term d(E; R) belonging to our box with the enclosed potential V diverges for a spherical two-dimensional box of radius R quadratically, as $\pi R^2/(4\pi)$ or as R^3 in the three-dimensional case.
-This problem can easily be cured if the spectral density of an empty reference box of the same size (radius R) is subtracted (see fig. 28.2).
+This problem can easily be cured if the spectral density of an empty reference box of the same size (radius R) is subtracted (see fig. 27.2).
 Then all the divergences linked to the increasing radius Rin the limit $R \to \infty$ drop out of the difference.
-Furthermore, in the limit $R \to \infty$ the energy-eigenfunctions of the box are only normalizable as a delta distribution, similarly to a plane wave.
+Furthermore, in the limit $R \to \infty$ the energy-eigenfunctions of the box with and without the potential are not L^2 integrable any longer, but only normalizable as a delta distribution, similarly to a plane wave.
 So we seem to recover a continous spectrum.
-Still the problem remains that the wave functions do not discriminate between incoming and outgoing waves, whereas this symmetry, namely the hermiticity, is broken in the scattering problem.
+But still the problem remains that the wave functions do not discriminate between incoming and outgoing waves, whereas this symmetry, namely the hermiticity, is broken in the scattering problem.
 The last problem can be tackled if we replace the spectral density over discrete delta distributions by a smoothed spectral density with a small finite imaginary part η in the energy E:

-$$d(E+i\eta;R) \equiv \frac{1}{i\,2\pi} \sum{n} \left\{ \frac{1}{E - E_n(R) - i\eta} - \frac{1}{E - E_n(R) + i\eta} \right\} \ .(28.15)$$
+$$d(E+i\eta;R) \equiv \frac{1}{i\,2\pi} \sum{n} \left\{ \frac{1}{E - E_n(R) - i\eta} - \frac{1}{E - E_n(R) + i\eta} \right\} \ .(27.15)$$